In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 A Resources for Educators Guide is available to help volunteers select appropriate learning materials for their clients.
 This guide contains basic language, digital and numerical literacy skills materials at various levels.
 It comprises a flow chart and a description of the available materials.

-The Basic Skills Taster Collection (Adviescollectie basisvaardigheden) complements the Resources for Educators Guide and comprises a broad selection of materials pertaining to basic skills, such as reference books for volunteers, reading materials for people with low literacy skills and study materials that people with low literacy skills may work with under the guidance of a teacher as well independently.
+The Essential Skills Taster Collection (Adviescollectie basisvaardigheden) complements the Resources for Educators Guide and comprises a broad selection of materials pertaining to essential skills, such as reference books for volunteers, reading materials for people with low literacy skills and study materials that people with low literacy skills may work with under the guidance of a teacher as well independently.

 Locating people with low literacy skills can be complicated.
 Certain groups have no trouble finding a Literacy House, others do.
 The Literacy House network will include partners who come across people with low literacy skills in their clinics and offices and may refer them to a Literacy House.
 Structural referral by these locations helps Literacy Houses reach more people.
 The literacy screener allow for structural screening.
 Within 15 minutes at most, these easy-to-use tools can give an indication of whether an individual may be functionally illiterate and needs (language) tuition to move forward.
 We offer the following literacy screeners: